New season… New team… You need to flex on those young bloods with the new drip on your feet.

 That being said, you still do receive the same crazy amount of impact protection/compression, yet, bounciness and overall responsiveness of the set-up are much-improved on the 16.
 If I have to compare it with the latest stuff out there – it would be the AJ 33 – but ten times crazier.

-The LeBron signature line was never been known for its killer traction.
+The LeBron signature line has never been known for its killer traction.
 Always been somewhere in the middle judging the overall performance.
 Can say the same about his rest of the team line-ups.
 But then we got the LeBron 16… These bad boys are way out of this league – in a freaking good way, obviously.

 First time in a while we’re witnessing a gradual herringbone pattern on the LBJ’s main sneaker.
 Starting off from the heel, the pattern sort of mimics the LBJ’s silhouette and then gradually transforms into a more traditional/aggressive version of herringbone as you move towards the forefoot.
-When it comes to hard cuts, quick direction changes or stop-and-pop type of situations, forefoot acts as a focal point to make these moves working, that’s why the traction in the forefoot is way more aggressive on the 16.
+When it comes to hard cuts, quick direction changes, or stop-and-pop type of situations, the forefoot acts as a focal point to make these moves working, that’s why the traction in the forefoot is way more aggressive on the 16.
 Though, I couldn’t feel the heel slacking behind any bit.
 The whole tooling did its thing in a beastly fashion.

 No matter what I threw at them – dusty courts, nasty courts, even outdoor courts – these things just go.
 Whipping?
 Forget about that as well.

-The fit might through you off a tad bit since they do run pretty stiff at first.
+The fit might throw you off a tad bit since they do run pretty stiff at first.
 Just don’t panic or start searching for the receipt.
-Give them an hour or so of good ball session – they will adapt to your foot – I promise you.
+Give them an hour or so of a good ball session – they will adapt to your foot – I promise you.
 After that quick personalization process, they do start to fit like a second-skin if the right size.
 Now talking about sizing, the 16 does run somewhere in that sweet spot.
 Not too narrow & not too wide.
 Y’all wide footers would love that, wouldn’t you?
 Back to the point, I do recommend going true to size for everyone out here, unless you have one of those hockey sticks like feet (*cough* KD *cough*).
 In that case, you want to go with something from the KD line.

 Now, if you still do run into some type of slippage problems, no matter what type it is, try playing around with the second row of lace feeds you got.
 That should do the trick.
 Also, the tongue has a built-in gusset for an easy access to the shoe as well as for feet with a higher bridge.

 The LeBron 16 isn’t the most supportive sneaker out there in the market, but it doesn’t need to.
-Nike actually implemented a few major upgrades to the bottom, which made the successor head and shoulders above than its precedent.
+Nike actually implemented a few major upgrades to the bottom, which made the successor head and shoulders above its predecessor.
 All the instability issues have been fixed by stretching out the midsole caging & adding up outriggers on every single articulated midsole unit.
 And the best part is that they did that without toning down the cushioning, actually, they made it even crazier.
 So, again, lateral coverage & midsole’s overall stability is much improved.

 Didn’t come across heel slippage or other problems related to containment – all the areas seemed to be solid all throughout.